MerginMaps/docs/src/howto/project/settingup_background_map.md

   - Download osm.pbf file for the country or region where your area falls in from [here](https://download.geofabrik.de/).

-  - Search for your area of interest and find the OSM relation ID (from [here](https://nominatim.openstreetmap.org/) using method described [here](https://github.com/JamesChevalier/cities#how-to-get-the-poly-file-for-a-specific-city)  or alternatively download it [from this git repository](https://github.com/JamesChevalier/) if available).
+  - Search for your area of interest and find the OSM relation ID (from [here](https://nominatim.openstreetmap.org/) using method described <GitHubRepo id="JamesChevalier/cities#how-to-get-the-poly-file-for-a-specific-city" desc="here" /> or alternatively download it <GitHubRepo id="JamesChevalier/" desc="from this git repository" /> if available).

   - Clip the *osm.pbf* downloaded in step 2 using the poly downloaded in step 3: